lu-sd/personal_blog/src/content/posts/48-next.js.md

 - Dynamic Rendering

-  #### Dynamic Functions
+### Dynamic Functions

 Dynamic functions rely on information that can only be known at request time such as a user's cookies, current requests headers, or the URL's search params.
 In Next.js, these dynamic functions are:

 - cookies() and headers(): Using these in a Server Component will opt the whole route into dynamic rendering at request time.
 - searchParams: Using the searchParams prop on a Page will opt the page into dynamic rendering at request time.

-- Streaming
-  Streaming is built into the Next.js App Router by default.
-This helps improve both the initial page loading performance, as well as UI that depends on slower data fetches that would block rendering the whole route.
-For example, reviews on a product page.

-  You can start streaming route segments using loading.js and UI components with React Suspense.
-See the Loading UI and Streaming section for more information.